bbbbbbzhou/DuDoRNet/README.md

 where \
 `--accelerations` defines the acceleration factor, e.g. 5 for 5 fold accelerations. \
 `--resume` defines which checkpoint for testing and evaluation. \
-The test will output a eval.mat containing model's input, reconstruction prediction, and ground-truth for evaluation.
+The test will output an eval.mat containing model's input, reconstruction prediction, and ground-truth for evaluation.

 Sample training/test scripts are provided under './scripts/' and can be directly executed.